Office: GHC 8205

 at Carnegie Mellon University.
 My main research interests are in

-machine learning, artificial intelligence, and theoretical computer
+machine learning, artificial intelligence, theoretical computer

-science.
+and operations research).
 Current research focus includes:

-analysis models and principled, practical algorithms for
+analysis of practical data-driven algorithms for solving

-interactive learning, learning from limited supervision,
+learning, learning from limited supervision, learning

-of algorithms.
+analysis of algorithms.

 Computational and data-driven approaches in game theory and